prancer-io/cloud-validation-framework/src/processor/connector/readme.md

 1) Snapshots could be stored in a filesystem as json files or db records in mongo database.
 In a db record there is metadata stored in the top level fields and the snapshot data is stored in 'json' field.
 The important fields are 'name' and 'container' of the snapshot.
-For a filesystem the container name is the durectory and the snapshot name is the filename.
+For a filesystem the container name is the directory and the snapshot name is the filename.

-   populate_snapshot(container, fs_snapshot, db_snapshot)
+   populate_snapshot_<name>(snapshot_object, <fs/db>_snapshot)

    Input:
-    container: name of the container.
+    snapshot_object: The structure of snapshot as per prancer framework.
-    fs_snapshot: This object shall be initialized for filesystem container operations.
+    <fs/db>_snapshot: This object shall be initialized for filesystem or container container operations.
-    db_snapshot: This object shall be initialized for db container operations.

    Flow:
     Get list of snapshot configurations
     Iterate thru each snapshot configuration
-        Check valid and is of type being implemented(eg azure) Iterate thru each snapshot configuration
+        Check valid and is of type being implemented(eg azure) Iterate through each snapshot configuration
            Specific logic for getting the connector and the user to be used from the connector.
            Crawl or fetch operation decision.
            Fetch individual node(s) using the connector and call save on fs_snapshot or db_snapshot to insert.